Code-Artist/CodeArtEng.SQLite/README.md

 ```

 ## Write Data to Database
 To update or write new data into database, you can utilize the `WriteToDatabase` method.
-Alternatively, achieving the same results is possible by employing the `ExecuteNonQuery` method.
+Although it is possible perform the same action using `ExecuteNonQuery` method for simple table structure, `WriteToDatabase` method capable to handle more complex database structure which described in following section.
 ```C#
 public void WriteEmployeeData(Employee[] newDatas)
 {